 Many employees are asked to sign a non-solicitation agreement.
 These agreements can have a real and lasting impact on your ability to seek and secure future employment.
 As such, representation from an experienced employment attorney may be critical to the future of your career.

-A dedicated Chattanooga non-solicitation agreements lawyer at Employment and Consumer Law Group can be a great resource to help you resolve any issues you may encounter with your non-solicitation agreement.
+A dedicated Chattanooga non-solicitation agreements lawyer at Employment and Commerce Law Group can be a great resource to help you resolve any issues you may encounter with your non-solicitation agreement.